davidlohr/dma-opt-clamp-report/README.md

-# Lifting the NVMe DMA-Optimal Clamp: a measurement study
+# Evaluate the NVMe DMA-Optimal Limit

 Evaluation of a two-patch series that lets NVMe requests grow past the 128KB DMA-optimal bound on translated IOMMU systems — as an administrator opt-in, with